LongLee0605/LongLee0605/README.md

 - 👨‍💻 All of my projects are available at [trandanglong.vercel.app](trandanglong.vercel.app)

-- 💬 Ask me about **Ask me about the knowledge I know such as ReactJS/NextJS, Javascript, PHP**
+- 💬 Ask me about **the knowledge I know such as ReactJS/NextJS, Javascript, PHP**

 - 📫 How to reach me **letrandanglong.0605@gmail.com**